 All in all, it is a useful framework to refer to, especially as we strive for this most sought-after title of ‘innovative business’.

-In my next post, I’ll share Michelle’s insights on Appreciative Inquiry, a strengths-based leadership technique to engage in meaningful, positive conversations in support of successful change initiatives.
+If you're interested in Michelle's insights on Appreciative Inquiry, a strengths-based leadership technique to engage in meaningful, positive conversations in support of successful change initiatives, read more here.